-Realisation of the national ecological network – land acquisition and conversion, 1990–2022
+Realisation of the national ecological network – land acquisition and conversion, 1990–2024

 The area of acquired land has gradually increased since 1990

-Since 2015 the provincial governments no longer report separate figures for change of designated land use, but include these areas within the total area of land acquired for nature.
-A change of designated land use means that this land remains in private ownership and the conversion to new nature is called ‘self-realisation’, or private conservation management.
+Since 2015 the provincial governments no longer report separate figures for land where the designated land use has been changed to nature without acquisition, but include these areas within the total area of land acquired for nature.
+A change of designated land use means that land remains in private ownership; the conversion of these areas to new nature is called ‘self-realisation’, or ‘private conservation management’.
 This land is designated for nature conservation (under the planning legislation in legally binding local land use plans or by notarial instrument imposing an obligation that runs with the land) and financial compensation is provided for the reduction in the value of the land in question under a dedicated subsidy scheme.
 The provinces originally had high expectations for expanding the NEN through self-realisation by private landowners, in which farmers and private landowners would create new nature on their land.
 In practice, farmers have been less willing to do this than expected and so many provinces have switched back to a strategy of land acquisition, and even expropriation (Kuindersma et al., 2020).

 Rate of conversion to new nature slowly levelling off